-Pros- This one is a total savior!
-Easy, quick and most importantly painless shaving can be convenient.
 Take some shower gel or shaving foam and apply it all over your damp skin, use a razor and shave away.
 It’s as easy as 1,2,3 and all you need to do is just use a fresh and clean razor, that’s all.

 Cons - Everything comes with a few drawbacks and so does shaving.
 While shaving is quick and painless, it does not pull the hair from the root.
-Instead it just cuts off the top of the hair strand that erupts from the skin, leaving the skin rough.
+Instead, it just cuts off the top of the hair strand that erupts from the skin, leaving the skin rough.
 It also leads to quick hair growth within a few days.
-If you have sensitive skin, it’s better to stay away from shaving as it can cause burns and rashes.
+Stay away from shaving if you worry about burns, cuts and rashes.

 Like shaving, hair removal creams also break hair from the point where it meets the skin.
 Chemicals present in these creams change the keratin structure that weakens the base of the hair strand causing it to break.

 Cons - It’s more effective than shaving but your hair will still grow back quickly.
-It’s advised to do a patch test before applying it all over your skin as it can lead to allergic reactions.
-Don’t use these hair removing creams on your face, stick to using it for your legs, arms and bikini line.
+It’s also advised to do a patch test before applying it all over your skin just to check for any allergic reactions.
+But most experts advise not to use these hair-removing creams on your face, but stick to using them for your legs, arms and bikini line.

 Popularly used for removing fine hair from your eyebrows and upper lip.